SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/workers.rst

         return msg_type

 The :py:func:`failure` function is very similar to the :py:func:`success` function except that it is called if the worker fails to complete its task.
-It is used to generate the message that is sent to the nowcast manager process to indicate the worker's failure so that appropriate notifications can be produces and/or remedial action(s) taken.
+It is used to generate the message that is sent to the nowcast manager process to indicate the worker's failure so that appropriate notifications can be produced and/or remedial action(s) taken.
 A minimal :py:func:`failure` function is shown on lines 39 through 41:

 .. code-block:: python